wsargent/docker-cheat-sheet/README.md

 * [`docker history`](https://docs.docker.com/reference/commandline/history) shows history of image.
 * [`docker tag`](https://docs.docker.com/reference/commandline/tag) tags an image to a name (local or registry).

+### Cleaning up

+While you can use the `docker rmi` command to remove specific images, there's a tool called [docker-gc](https://github.com/spotify/docker-gc) that will clean up images that are no longer used by any containers in a safe manner.

 ## Registry & Repository